MaxFdev/StocksTerminal_SE_Project/README.md

 The ideal experience using this product is straightforward: use the "help" or read the code in order to understand the commands, then apply them as you wish.

-Identify what need the software is meeting

 ---

 > Ideas/Functionality:

 -   Query; Commands to get data (specify wanted data)

        Wanted data (and usage) includes:

-          1.symbol - the given
+        1. symbol - the given

 -   Live; Live command (updates info every certain amount of time)
 -   `List`; List (lists multiple stocks that are specified)